by Garrick Dee

 It will help in terms of visibility when cleaning dust under furniture.

-Both Shark and Dyson use lithium ion batteries for power.
+Both Shark and Dyson use lithium-ion batteries for power.
 On a full charge, the V8 will run for as much as 40 minutes but that’s without any of the motorized attachments.
-Using either the soft roller or motorhead tools, run time will go down to around 25 minutes.
+Using either the soft roller or motorhead tools, the run time will go down to around 25 minutes.

 Shark’s run time isn’t far off.
-According to reviews, it’ll run between 25 to 30 minutes with the DuoClean tool.
+According to reviews, it’ll run up to 46 minutes without any powered tools from the two batteries.

 All the newer generation Dyson cordless vacuums such as the V8 come with a whole machine filtration system that keeps dirt and allergens inside the bin.